 BONUS STORAGE TIP: Finally, don’t overlook insurance.
 View our Self Storage Insurance page for more information.

-Whether you are moving or not; whether you are packing it yourself or hiring professionals to pack for you; whether it’s a short-term need or a long-term solution, make sure your belongings are insured.
+Whether you are moving or not; if you are packing it yourself or hiring professionals to pack for you; even if it’s a short-term need or a long-term solution, make sure your belongings are insured.
 Your homeowners’ insurance probably does not cover your things in storage or in transit.
 Check to make sure!
 And get the storage insurance you need.